akarcorabatu/CHIP-8Emu/README.md

 The display is updated every ≈16ms.
 The emulator uses SDL2 to render the display to the screen.

+ROMs are loaded into memory starting from the memory address `0x200`.

+Font set is loaded into memory starting from the memory adress `0x50`.

 ### Quirks
 **VF Reset Quirk:** Instructions `8XY1`, `8XY2` and `8XY3` set  `vF register` to 0 after performing their logical operations.